|Type of tour:||Guided|

 This morning we’ll say goodbye to our bikes and jump on a morning train to Nagoya, where we’ll transfer to the bullet train for Kyoto.
 We’ll arrive early afternoon, giving you time to explore the various districts of Kyoto.
 We’ll have our farewell dinner together tonight.
 Breakfast, lunch, and dinner provided.

-Overnight at Mitsui Garden Hotel in Kyoto.
+Overnight in Kyoto.

 Day 11: Kyoto